-Do you think that there are tyres which last for ever?
-At the moment, this is a utopian dream, and sooner or later you will have to replace them with new.
-But at First Stop, we offer you a solution which delays this need for replacement, and saves you a fair amount of money: rotation of your tyres.
+At First Stop, we offer you a solution that could delay the need for tyre replacement and saves you a fair amount of money: rotation of your tyres.

 This involves swapping tyres between axles, to extend their life and avoid having to replace them prematurely.
 It means that they will wear more evenly.
 It can be done on any vehicle, whether front or rear-wheel drive.